Skip to main content

 A Quebec Servitude Agreement (Convention de servitude) is a legal document that establishes a real right (droit réel) on immovable property under arts.
 1177 to 1194 of the Code civil du Québec (CCQ).
 A servitude is a charge imposed on one immovable — called the servient land (fonds servant) — in favour of another immovable — called the dominant land (fonds dominant) — belonging to a different owner.
 The servitude benefits the dominant land as a property right, not merely as a personal privilege, which gives it its unique character and permanence within Quebec civil law.

 Under art.
-1179 CCQ, servitudes may take many forms: rights of way (droits de passage) allowing the owner of the dominant land to cross the servient land on foot, by vehicle, or with equipment; view rights (servitudes de vue) restricting construction that would block natural light or sight lines; water drainage rights (droits d'aqueduc) ensuring the dominant land has access to water sources or drainage routes across the servient land; rights for the passage of underground utilities (gas, electrical cables, telecommunications infrastructure); and any other lawful charge that confers a benefit on the dominant land.
+1179 CCQ, servitudes may take many forms: rights of way (droits de passage) allowing the owner of the dominant land to cross the servient land on foot, by vehicle, or with equipment; view rights (servitudes de vue) restricting construction that would block natural light or sight lines; water drainage rights (droits d'aqueduc) confirming the dominant land has access to water sources or drainage routes across the servient land; rights for the passage of underground utilities (gas, electrical cables, telecommunications infrastructure); and any other lawful charge that confers a benefit on the dominant land.

 The defining characteristic of a servitude under Quebec civil law is that it is attached to the land itself — and not to the person of either owner.
 This means the servitude automatically transfers with both the dominant and the servient land upon any change of ownership by sale, gift, or succession, without requiring any specific mention in the transfer documents.
 A purchaser of either property acquires the land with all its attached servitudes.
 To protect this transfer against subsequent purchasers and creditors, the servitude agreement must be notarized (acte notarié) and published at the Registre foncier du Québec under art.
 2938 CCQ.
 Without this publication, the servitude is binding only between the original parties and cannot be asserted against third-party purchasers who had no prior knowledge of it.
 The servitude is one of the classic dismemberments (démembrements) of the right of ownership recognized in Quebec civil law, alongside usufruct (usufruit), use (usage), and emphyteusis (emphytéose).